netuno-org/doc/docs/academy/demonstration/ui.md

     );
 ```

-> Where the `...` are the various lines of code within their respective methods
+> Where the `...` are the various lines of code within their respective block.

-### Run the new `useEffect` method
+### Run the `useEffect` hook

-Now we need to run our new `useEffect` method when the component is "assembled", this method is run when the component is built in the visual presentation of the browser.
+Now we need to run our `useEffect` hook when the component is "assembled", this hook runs when the component is built in the visual presentation of the browser.

-To do this just on the top add the line of code `loadWorkers();` within the `useEffect` method, which will look like this:
+To do this just on the top add the line of code `loadWorkers();` within the `useEffect` hook, which will look like this:

 ```jsx
     useEffect(() => {